American Venous Forum

 The American Venous Forum (AVF) is the major national academic society focused on venous and lymphatic disease in the United States.
 Its mission includes education, research, and advocacy.
-The AVF is the sponsor organization for the Journal of Vascular Surgery Venous and Lymphatic and for the American Venous Forum meeting.
+The AVF is a sponsor organization for the Journal of Vascular Surgery Venous and Lymphatic and for the American Venous Forum meeting.

 History

 Founded in 1987, the American Venous Forum (AVF) is dedicated to improving the care of patients with venous and lymphatic disease.
-The AVF fosters cutting edge research and clinical innovation and educates health care professionals, patients and policy makers about venous and lymphatic diseases.
+The AVF fosters research and clinical innovation and educates health care professionals, patients and policy makers about venous and lymphatic diseases.

-Goals

-AVF Vision

-The vision of the AVF society is to promote venous and lymphatic health.

-AVF Mission

-The mission of the AVF society since its inception has been to advance science, education and advocacy in venous and lymphatic disease.

 Initiatives

 Residents, Fellows and Early Career Education Series

 This venous education series provides training and education within the specialties of vascular surgery, interventional radiology, interventional cardiology, vascular medicine, general surgery, and associated programs.
 These sessions are led by distinguished faculty and leaders in their respective fields and videos of past series can be found on the AVF website for future reference.